YifanXu1999/ai-study-note/paper.md

 ### Novelty:

 - Disentangling: The authors suggested with large $\beta$, the latent space is disentangled into different independent factors of variation.
-- KL Divergence between the posterior distribution and the prior distribution of latent variables: The authors used the lagrangian multiplier to regularize the KL divergence between the posterior distribution and the prior distribution of latent variables.
+- Weighted factor of KL Divergence: The authors used the lagrangian multiplier to regularize the KL divergence between the posterior distribution and the prior distribution of latent variables.

 ### Architecture: